Haar Wavelets, Gradients and Approximate TV Regularization: Introduction

-The paper is organized as follows: in Section~\ref{sec:Haar} we recall the definition of Haar wavelets, set up the notation for Haar wavelets in any number of variables and derive a saturation result for the wavelet coefficients depending on their type, more precisely, on the distribution of scaling and wavelet components in the tensor product function.
-Section~\ref{sec:TVApprox} shows how the TV norm can of a function can be approximated by properly renormalized subset of wavelet coefficients and gives explicit error estimates for this approximation.
-How TV denoising based on the ROF functional can be done directly on the wavelet coefficients, is shown in Section~\ref{sec:TVReg}.
-Finally, in Section~\ref{sec:Applications} we give some example applications of the method on large CT data sets.
+The paper is organized as follows: after briefly discussing some related work in Section~\ref{sec:RelWork}, we recall the definition of Haar wavelets in Section~\ref{sec:Haar}, set up the notation for arbitrary dimensions and derive a saturation result for the wavelet coefficients depending on their type, more precisely, on the distribution of scaling and wavelet components in the tensor product function.
+Section~\ref{sec:TVApprox} shows how the TV norm of a function can be approximated by a properly renormalized subset of wavelet coefficients and gives explicit error estimates for this approximation.
+How TV denoising based on the ROF functional can be done directly on the wavelet coefficients is demonstrated in Section~\ref{sec:TVReg}.
+Finally, in Section~\ref{sec:Applications} we give some example applications of the method on CT datasets.